MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 ## Short version

-Summary of the problems of the alternatives that `activerecord_where_assoc` solves.
+Summary of the problems of the alternatives that the `activerecord_where_assoc` gem solves.
 The following sections go in more details.

 * every alternatives (except raw SQL):
   * treat `#has_one` like a `#has_many`.